This policy defines the way Welsh Revenue Authority (WRA) records and information should be managed.

 This policy brings together responsibilities for information, data and records as corporate assets, in all formats, throughout their life cycle from creation or receipt through to disposal (destruction or archiving).

 To comply with the Public Records Act 1958 and other information management legislation, the WRA needs to know what information it possesses, how old it is and to ensure that it constitutes reliable evidence.
-For sensitive information, including that covered by the General Data Protection Regulation (GDPR) (EU) 2016/679, the Data Protection Act 2018 & Law Enforcement Directive (LED) 2018, we must be able to allow access to those who need to see this information while preventing others from gaining access.
+For sensitive information, including that covered by the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and Law Enforcement Directive (LED) 2018, we must be able to allow access to those who need to see this information while preventing others from gaining access.
 We also need to be able to identify personal information, know who it is shared with, and dispose of information we are no longer entitled to hold.

 This policy applies to all personnel carrying out work on behalf of the WRA.
 This includes permanent and temporary employees, secondees, consultants, suppliers, partners, contractors and subcontractors.
 Any relevant official as defined in s17 TCMA, must sign a confidentiality agreement as per s19 TCMA.